ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/vec-ops.md

 #### Methods

+All operations are element-wise operations, and the results placed into the `result` param.
+These operations are not in place.

 - **`add`**: Computes the element-wise sum of two vectors.
 - **`sub`**: Computes the element-wise difference between two vectors.
 - **`mul`**: Performs element-wise multiplication of two vectors.